Should you use the new working from home tax deduction method?

 The new method can be used from 1st July 2022.
 From that date, the shortcut method ($0.80 cents per hour) and the old fixed rate method ($0.52 cents per hour) can no longer be used to calculate your deduction.
 However, you can still choose to use the 'actual cost method'.

 So what is the best option for you - the new revised fixed rate method or the actual cost method?
 We talk to JSA Accounting to find out.
 JSA Accounting is a local Adelaide firm with offices at Reynella and Hindmarsh.

-What are the rules carried over from 2020?
+What are the rules carried over from 2022?

 Shortcut running expenses:

-It pays to spend a bit of time working out whether the 80 cent shortcut method really is the best option for you, and always chat to a tax agent if you're not sure.
+It pays to spend a bit of time working out whether the revised method is the best option for you, and always chat to a tax agent if you're not sure.
 Remember it's the ATO's job to collect taxes, not help you get the best possible refund.

 Find out more about working from home tax deductions by visiting the JSA Accounting website.

 This is general advice only and doesn't take into account your objectives, financial situation or needs.
 Credit Union SA has received permission from JSA Accounting to provide this information.
 It does not have a relationship with JSA Accounting.
 The information provided is to be used as a guide only and Credit Union SA does not endorse any of the information provided nor does it endorse JSA Accounting as a provider of taxation advice.
 You will need to consult with a registered tax agent before acting on the material provided.